martinuke0/martinuke0.github.io/content/posts/triangle-dp.md

 tags: ["leetcode", "dynamic-programming", "algorithm", "system-design", "optimization"]
 ---

-# 🎯 Problem Overview: Triangle Minimum Path Sum

-**Problem 120**: Given a triangle array, return the minimum path sum from top to bottom.
+**Triangle Minimum Path Sum**: Given a triangle array, return the minimum path sum from top to bottom.

 **Key Constraint**: From position `(i, j)`, you can only move to `(i+1, j)` or `(i+1, j+1)`.